 Insert required text below only if applicable.
 Disclose other genetic risks as applicable to the study.

 “When you donate your blood or tissue for genetic testing or research, you are sharing genetic information, not only about yourself, but also about biological (blood) relatives who share your genes or DNA.
-The risk of your information being accidentally released in this study is estimated to be ____________ (insert risk level as appropriate) A recently passed Federal (Canada-wide) law now prohibits anyone such as an employer or an insurer from requiring you to disclose the results of a genetic test or to take a genetic test as condition of providing services.
-You should be aware that this law is likely to be challenged on the basis of whether or not the Canadian government had the legal ability to approve it.
-If the challenge is successful, it might be possible in the future for an organization to require you to reveal your genetic results and / or to discriminate against you based upon your genetic characteristics.
+The risk of your information being accidentally released in this study is estimated to be ____________ (insert risk level as appropriate) A Federal (Canada-wide) law now prohibits anyone such as an employer or an insurer from requiring you to disclose the results of a genetic test or to take a genetic test as condition of providing services.
 In addition, discrimination against individuals based upon genetic characteristics is now prohibited by the Canadian Human Rights Act.”

 BCC require the following to be included: